also known as: Nagylucska (HU), Veľký Loučky (CZ), Velikiye Luchki (RU), Groys Litshik (Yid)

 Other spellings/names for Velikiye Luchki are Veľký Lúčky, Lucski and Velikije Lucski.
 In Yiddish, Velikiye Luchki was referred to as Groys Litshik

-Velikiye Luchki is located about 7 miles SW of Mukacheve, 18 miles SE of Uzhhorod and 17 miles E of Chop.
+Velikiye Luchki is located about seven miles southwest of Mukacheve, 18 miles southeast of Uzhhorod and 17 miles east of Chop.

 The first record of Velikiye Luchki is found in 1400, when it was included in Mukachevo dominant in the Kingdom of Hungary and in 1728, the area around the Velikiye Luchki belonged to the Austrian lord, Karl Count von SCHOENBORN.
 In 1847, the village was designated as a market town by order of the Emperor of Austria.